 - Online Recommendation Form: Three submissions addressing your strengths and why you should be selected as a Scholar (TWO submissions from CSU professors and ONE submission from a community person, ex: supervisor, clergy member, volunteer coordinator)

 Applications may be submitted in person or by email.
 Please submit the complete application packet to:

 - Email: Email your application packet to MaxieCollierScholarsProgram@coppin.edu

-Eligible Applicants will be invited for interviews to be held April 20, 2022.
+Eligible Applicants will be invited for interviews.

 Faculty and Staff

 Please reach out with questions.
 Your future starts now!